sindresorhus/got/readme.md

 It should return an object representing Got options pointing to the next page.
 If there are no more pages, `false` should be returned.

-For example, if you want to stop when the response contains less items than expected, you should use:
+For example, if you want to stop when the response contains less items than expected, you can use something like this:

 ```js
 (response, allItems, currentItems) => {